England Football Online

 ELO rating 2nd

-Selectors: The Football Association Committee, with Secretary Charles W. Alcock having the primary influence, chose the team on Wednesday, 14 February 1883.
+Selection The Football Association Committee, with Secretary Charles W. Alcock having the primary influence

 England Lineup